 You can use the Service Management API to manage an existing storage account.
 The API includes operations to list the storage accounts within your subscription, to return storage account properties, to retrieve the primary or secondary access key, and to regenerate the keys.
 See Operations on Storage Accounts for a complete list of API operations.

-A cloud service is a container for your application deployments in Windows Azure.
-The name that you give your cloud service must be unique across Windows Azure.
+A cloud service is a container for your application deployments in Azure.
+The name that you give your cloud service must be unique across Azure.
 This name forms part of the URI for calls that you make to the Service Management API to act on this cloud service.

 Several operations in the Service Management API permit you to manage your cloud service either by referencing a deployment by its deployment name, or by referencing the deployment environment (staging or production) in which the deployment is running.

 See Operations on Cloud Services for a complete list of API operations.

 You can upload management certificates to the Azure certificate store for your subscription, using the Management Portal.
 Certificates are now packaged and uploaded separately from the binaries for your service.
 This means that certificates may now be managed by someone other than the developer, such as an IT manager.
 The service definition file specifies a logical name for the certificate and the name and location of the local store where it may be found, and associates the certificate with a cloud service endpoint.
 The service configuration file associates the logical name of the certificate with its thumbprint.

 See Operations on Service Certificates for a complete list of API operations.